 2013: Krings v.
 Garfield County Bd. of Equal., Ewald, and Sorensen, 286 Neb.
 352, 835 N.W.2d 750 (2013).
 The Supreme Court ruled that the constitutional provision requiring equalization between agricultural and horticultural land and other classes of property found in Kearney Convention Center and Banner County v.
-State Bd. of Equal. had been changed, and that the class of agricultural and horticultural land must be taxed by valuation uniformly and proportionately within the class of agricultural and horticultural and horticultural land. but is not required to be uniform and proportionate with the other classes of land.
+State Bd. of Equal. had been changed, and that the class of agricultural and horticultural land must be taxed by valuation uniformly and proportionately within the class of agricultural and horticultural and horticultural land must be taxed by valuation uniformly and proportionately within the class of agricultural and horticultural land horticultural land.